TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingFunctional.rst

 The above example overrides :php:`setUp()` to first call :php:`parent::setUp()`.
 This is critically important to do, if not done the entire test instance set up is not triggered.
-After calling parent, various things needed by all tests of this scenario are added: A database fixtures is loaded, a backend user is added, the language object is initialized and an instance of the system under test is parked as :php:`$this->subject` within the class.
+After calling parent, various things needed by all tests of this scenario are added: A database fixture is loaded, a backend user is added, the language object is initialized and an instance of the system under test is parked as :php:`$this->subject` within the class.